Vectorial engineering of second-harmonic generation in silicon-based waveguides integrated with 2D materials: Methods

-\threesubsection{Numerical simulations} The field overlap integrals of \cref{eq:gamma_main} for a SiN WG integrated with a MoS$_2$ monolayer, as shown in \cref{fig:design_considerations}(a), were calculated in Comsol Multiphysics.
+\threesubsection{Numerical simulations} The field overlap integrals of \cref{eq:gamma_main} for a SiN WG integrated with a MoS$_2$ monolayer, as shown in \cref{fig:design_considerations}(c), were calculated in Comsol Multiphysics.
 The field components of the pump and signal modes at 1550 and 775 nm, respectively, were calculated through a mode analysis study.
 Once the field solutions were found, they were projected onto a shared 2D geometry where the WG cross-section is defined, so that their field overlap integrals could be performed.
 The dispersion contribution and propagation losses induced by the MoS$_2$ monolayer were neglected in the simulation.
 A script was implemented to calculate the nonlinear coefficient and the conversion efficiency considering the pump mode as TE$_{0}$ and TM$_{0}$ modes and the first 16th signal modes calculated in Comsol.
 The second-order susceptibility considered in the calculations was $2.0\times10^{-20}$ m$^2$/V \cite{woodward2016characterization}.

-\threesubsection{Nonlinear optical characterization of the MoS$_2$-loaded waveguides} The experimental characterization of SHG was carried out by pumping the MoS$_2$-loaded WGs ($10$~dB of insertion loss) with an input (off-chip) peak power of 750 W generated by a mode-locked Erbium-doped fiber laser at 1560 nm, delivering 150-fs pulses at a repetition rate of 89 MHz.
-The linear polarization of the pump could be adjusted with the aid of a half-wave plate and a polarizer to be either horizontal or vertical, enabling the excitation of TE or TM modes in the WG, respectively.
-A microscope objective lens (40x) was utilized to couple the pump light into the WGs.
-Light at the WG output was collected by a 10x objective lens and directed to either a refrigerated spectrometer (Solis, Andor) or a power meter for analysis.
+\threesubsection{Nonlinear optical characterization of the MoS$_2$-loaded waveguides} The experimental characterization of SHG was carried out by pumping the 1 $\mu$m-width MoS$_2$-loaded WGs ($10$~dB of insertion loss) with an input (off-chip) peak power of 750 W generated by a mode-locked Erbium-doped fiber laser at 1560 nm, delivering 150-fs pulses at a repetition rate of 89 MHz.
+The linear polarization of the pump was adjusted with the aid of a half-wave plate and a polarizer to be either horizontal or vertical, enabling the excitation of TE or TM modes in the WG, respectively.
+A microscope objective lens (Newport MV-40X; NA = 0.65) was utilized to couple the pump light into the WGs.
+Light at the WG output was collected by a 10x objective lens (Mitutoyo M Plan Apo-10x; NA = 0.28) and directed to either a refrigerated spectrometer (Solis, Andor) or a power meter for analysis.
 The acquisition time for the SHG collection was set to 5 seconds.
+To obtain the results of \cref{fig:dispersion_curves}(c-d), 1.2 $\mu$m-width (with and withoud MoS$_2$) and 1 $\mu$m-width (without MoS$_2$) WGs ($12$~dB of insertion loss) were pumped by an input (off-chip) peak power of 5 kW generated by another mode-locked Erbium-doped fiber laser at 1560 nm, delivering 40-fs pulses at a repetition rate of 99 MHz.

+\textbf{Supporting Information} The Supplementary Material provides the theoretical description of second harmonic generation in the MoS$_2$-loaded waveguides, experimental characterization of the MoS$_2$ flakes and of the waveguides, as well as complementary on-chip SHG characterization data.